-The LM3560 is designed to use a 1 μ H or 2.2 μ H inductor.
-Table 21 lists various inductors and their manufacturers that can work well with the LM3560.
-When the device is boosting (V{OUT} > V{IN}) the inductor will typically be the largest area of efficiency loss in the circuit.
-Therefore, choosing an inductor with the lowest possible series resistance is important.
-Additionally, the saturation rating of the inductor should be greater than the maximum operating peak current of the LM3560.
-This prevents excess efficiency loss that can occur with inductors that operate in saturation.
-For proper inductor operation and circuit performance, ensure that the inductor saturation and the peak current limit setting of the LM3560 are greater than I{PEAK} in the following calculation:
+The LM3559 is designed to use a 1 $\mu$ H or 2.2 $\mu$ H inductor.
+Table 21 lists various inductors and their manufactures that can work well with the LM3559.
+When the device is boosting ( $V{OUT} > V{IN}$ ) the inductor will typically be the largest area of efficiency loss in the circuit.
+Therefore choosing an inductor with the lowest possible series resistance is important.
+Additionally, the saturation rating of the inductor should be greater than the maximum operating peak current of the LM3559.
+This prevents excess efficiency loss that can occur with inductors that operate in saturation and prevents over heating of the inductor and further efficiency loss.
+For proper inductor operation and circuit performance ensure that the inductor saturation and the peak current limit setting of the LM3559 is greater than $I{PEAK}$ in the following calculation: